 Muscle abnormalities can occur alone or as part of a syndrome.

 Partial or complete agenesis of the pectoralis major is common and occurs alone or with ipsilateral hand abnormalities and various degrees of breast and nipple aplasia, as in Poland syndrome.
 Poland syndrome may be associated with Möbius syndrome (paralysis of the lower cranial nerves, especially the 6th, 7th, and 12th), which has been linked to autism.

-In prune-belly syndrome Prune-Belly Syndrome Prune-belly syndrome consists of abdominal muscle deficiency, urinary tract abnormalities, and intra-abdominal undescended testes.
-The name prune-belly syndrome derives from the characteristic... read more , ≥ 1 layers of the abdominal musculature are absent at birth; this often occurs with severe genitourinary abnormalities, particularly hydronephrosis.
+In prune-belly syndrome Prune-Belly Syndrome (Triad Syndrome) Prune-belly syndrome consists of abdominal muscle deficiency, urinary tract abnormalities, and intra-abdominal undescended testes.
+The name prune-belly syndrome derives from the characteristic... read more , more than one layer of the abdominal musculature is absent at birth; this often occurs with severe genitourinary abnormalities, particularly hydronephrosis.
 Incidence is higher in males who often also have bilateral undescended testes Cryptorchidism Cryptorchidism is failure of one or both testes to descend into the scrotum; in younger children, it is typically accompanied by inguinal hernia.
 Diagnosis is by testicular examination, sometimes... read more .
 Malformations involving the feet and rectum also often coexist.
 Prognosis is guarded, even with early relief of urinary tract obstruction.